YaoFANGUK/video-subtitle-remover/README_en.md

 - Fills in the removed subtitle text area using a powerful AI algorithm model (non-adjacent pixel filling and mosaic removal).
 - Supports custom subtitle positions by only removing subtitles in the defined location (input position).
 - Supports automatic removal of all text throughout the entire video (without inputting a position).
+- Supports multi-selection of images for batch removal of watermark text.

 <p style="text-align:center;"><img src="https://github.com/YaoFANGUK/video-subtitle-remover/raw/main/design/demo.png" alt="demo.png"/></p>